dotnet/docs/docs/standard/io/buffers.md

 [!code-csharp[](temp/MyClass.cs?name=snippet4)]

-The combination of `SequencePosition` and `TryGet` act like an enumerator.
+The combination of `SequencePosition` and `TryGet` acts like an enumerator.
 The position field is modified at the start of each iteration to be start of each segment within the `ReadOnlySequence<T>`.

 The preceding method exists as an extension method on `ReadOnlySequence<T>`.
 [PositionOf](/dotnet/api/system.buffers.buffersextensions.positionof?view=netstandard-2.1) can be used to simplify the preceding code: